DFE-Digital/get-into-teaching-app/app/views/content/help-and-advice.md

 <a href="/events" class="button">Search for an event</a>

-## Get a teacher training adviser
+## Get an adviser

-Teacher training advisers provide free, one-to-one support by phone, text or email wherever you are in your journey into teaching.
+Advisers provide free, one-to-one support by phone, text or email.
 They are experienced, former teachers and able to answer any questions you have.

-You will have your own dedicated adviser to support you at every step as you make important decisions about your future.
+You will have your own dedicated adviser to support you.

+### Teacher training advisers

+A teacher training adviser can help you if you're a final year undergraduate student or if you already have a degree.
 They can help you to:

-- get classroom experience
-- find out what teaching is really like
 - understand more about teacher training courses
-- understand the funding and support available to you
+- find funding and support available to you
-- find the right courses to apply for
 - make a successful application

-- prepare for your interview
+### Explore teaching advisers

+An explore teaching adviser can help you if you're an undergraduate student not in your final year of study.
+They can help you to:

+- understand what teaching is really like
+- get classroom experience
+- connect with other students who are considering teaching as a career

 <a href="https://adviser-getintoteaching.education.gov.uk/" class="button">Get your dedicated adviser</a>